patrickkunka/mixitup/README.md

 And we're done!

 As long as you use the default selectors in your HTML, MixItUp should run straight out of the box.
-If you're looking to do something more advanced, see below for all available configuration options.
+If you're looking to do something more advanced, see our the full documentation on [mixitup.io](http://mixitup.io) for all available configuration options.